a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features/README.md

 ## Visualize Feature Extraction

 If you would like to see visually what the various features look like, and how they look with added noise, beginning silence removal (vad - voice activity detection), etc. open the script 'visualize_features.py'.
-This will create a new directory called 'visualizations' and store the png files there.
+Once you have set the wavefile and features you would like to explore, run the script.
+This will create a new directory called 'visualizations' where visualizations will be stored.

 ```
 (env)..$ python3 visualize_features.py